abhishek-kumar-code/Redfish_Public/Specification.md

 * [Metric report SSE stream](#metric-report-sse-stream): This format shall be used when the TelemetryService has generated a new Metric Report or updated an existing Metric Report.
 * [Event message SSE stream](#event-message-sse-stream): This format shall be used for all other types of events.

-The service should support using the $filter query parameter provided in the URI for the SSE stream by the client to reduce the amount of data returned to the client.
+The service should support using the $filter query parameter provided in the URI for the SSE stream by the client in order to reduce the amount of data returned to the client.
 The following table shows the properties that the service should allow to be filtered.
 The $filter syntax shall follow the format specified in the [Query parameters for Filter clause](#query-parameters).

 | Property                         | Description                                                                                                                                                       | Example |
 | -------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |